A chronology of key events:

-1931 - The Bahrain Petroleum Company (Bapco), a subsidiary of the Standard Oil Company of California (Socal), discovers oil at Jabal al-Dukhan and production begins the following year.
+1931 - The Bahrain Petroleum Company, a subsidiary of Standard Oil, discovers oil and production begins the following year.

-1939 - Britain decides that the Hawar Islands which lie in the Gulf of Bahrain between Bahrain and Qatar belong to Bahrain not Qatar.
+1939 - Britain decides that the Hawar Islands that lie between Bahrain and Qatar belong to Bahrain.

-1961 - Sheikh Isa Bin-Salman Al Khalifah becomes ruler of Bahrain.
+1961 - Sheikh Isa Bin-Salman Al Khalifah becomes ruler.

 1967 - Britain moves its main regional naval base from Aden to Bahrain, a year before deciding to close all its bases east of Suez by 1971.

 1970 May - The Shah of Iran renounces his country's claim to sovereignty over Bahrain after a United Nations report says that Bahrainis favour independence over rule by Britain or Iran.
 After the Shah flees in 1979, the Islamic government of Iran refuses to recognise this renunciation.

 1971 - Bahrain declares independence and signs a new treaty of friendship with Britain.
 Sheikh Isa becomes the first Emir and the Council of State becomes a cabinet.